rohithsowmithra/Casting-Agency/README.md

 ### Endpoints
 **GET /movies**
- - fetches all the movies from the database if the user has 'vie:movies' permission.
+ - fetches all the movies and its actors from the database if the user has 'vie:movies' permission.
 Sample Response:
 ```
 {
     "movies": [
         {
+            "actors": [
+                "Actor-1",
+                "Actor-2"
+            ],
             "id": 1,
             "release_date": "Thu, 01 Jan 1970 00:00:00 GMT",
             "title": "Movie-1"
         },
         {
+            "actors": [
+                "Actor-3",
+                "Actor-2"
+            ],
             "id": 2,
             "release_date": "Wed, 01 Jan 1975 00:00:00 GMT",
             "title": "Movie-2"